jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/1-Tool Part.md

 ## Lexical

-The following terms are used all over the document :
+The following terms are used all over the tool part section :

 __[PROJECT DIR]__ : refers to the root folder of the project to build (the one where you would put pom.xml or build.xml file if you were using ANT or Maven).